acebot712/the-nothing-app/docs/guidebook/chapter_3.md

   );
 }

-// Custom hook for using the context export function useUser() {
+// Custom hook for using the contex export function useUser() {
   const context = useContext(UserContext);
   if (context === undefined) {